EdDataScienceEES/tutorial-shaistilman/index.md

 full_model <- lm(body_mass_g ~ species*flipper_length_mm + island*sex + bill_length_mm + bill_depth_mm, data = penguins_clean)
 ```

 This model looks complex and you believe it can be simplified.
 Using AIC model selection decide *based off the AIC value* which terms should be kept in the model.
-Compare the summaries of the ful model and the final model you've selected, has the $R^2$ and RSE value improved?
+Compare the summaries of the ful model and the final model you've selected, has the R-Squared and RSE value improved?

  *note that there is multiple correct answers based on your own philsophy of model selection*